ckarren/ModelChecking_CWDS/README.md

 `compare_linear_hydraulic.py` can be used to visualize the performance of the linear and discretized case study water distribution system compared to a hydraulic simulation using `WNTR`.
 `calc_RMSE.py` can be used to find the number of discrete states of the target water distribution system that minimizes the root mean square error when compared with a hydraulic simulation.
 ## nuXmv model files
+Files with the extension `.smv` are infinite state models of the MiniTown CWDS written in nuXmv.
+These files can be opened in in the nuXmv model checker available for download from https://nuxmv.fbk.eu/.
 ## LTSA model files
+Files with the extension `.lts` are state machine models of the MiniTown CWDS written in FSP.
+These files can be opened in the Labelled Transistion System Analyser (LTSA) which is available for download from https://www.doc.ic.ac.uk/ltsa/.